-The emerald is May's birthstone.
+The traditional May birthstone is emerald.
 Its name comes from the Greek word for green — a color classically associated with spring and fertility.
 Likewise, this rare gemstone signifies rebirth, but it also symbolizes: truth, wisdom, and intuition.
-Learn fascinating emerald facts, folklore, and healing properties believed by ancient cultures around the world!
-Read on.
+Learn fascinating facts, folklore, and healing properties believed by ancient cultures around the world!

-The ancient Egyptians held that emeralds were a gift from Thoth, the god of wisdom and writing (known to be worshipped as far back as some of the oldest prehistorical records: 6000 BC).
+Ancient Egyptians held that emeralds were a gift from Thoth, the god of wisdom and writing (known to be worshipped as far back as some of the oldest prehistorical records: 6000 BC).
 Like Thoth, emeralds represented knowledge and communication.
 They were used in protection amulets and worn by pharaohs in ceremonies.
-An emerald necklace was found in the tomb of King Tutankhamen.
+A necklace with this precious stone was found in the tomb of King Tutankhamen.

 Thousands of years later, legend has it that the Hebrew god bestowed a gift of four stones on King Solomon which gave him power over any other king.
 One of those stones is believed to have been an emerald.
-Both the Greek (Aphrodite) and the Roman (Venus) goddesses of love were associated with the emerald.
-On the other side of the world, the Incas and Aztecs also regarded the emerald as a sacred stone.
+Both the Greek (Aphrodite) and the Roman (Venus) goddesses of love were associated with this beautiful green stone.
+On the other side of the world, the Incas and Aztecs also regarded it as sacred.

-Emeralds were also used by ancient cultures to help with writing and speech.
-It is believed that the best way to wear emeralds is set in gold on the pinky finger, which is associated with communication (as opposed to the fourth finger, which is associated with love—see Diamond).
+These precious gems were also used by ancient cultures to help with writing and speech.
+It is believed that the best way to wear them is set in gold on the pinky finger — a finger associated with communication (Fun fact: The fourth finger is associated with love and April’s Diamond — Read “April Birthstone – Diamonds.”)
 Emeralds are also believed to aid in mental and spiritual growth.

-The emerald was prized by historical icons such as Cleopatra, Napoléon III, and John D. Rockefeller.
-Did you know John F. Kennedy proposed to Jackie Onassis with an emerald ring?
+This stunning gem was prized by historical icons such as Cleopatra, Napoléon III, and John D. Rockefeller.
+Did you know John F. Kennedy proposed to Jackie Onassis with one?
 The million-dollar engagement ring boasted a 2.84 carat emerald paired with a 2.88 carat diamond.

 If you would like to see an emerald known for its clarity and color, the Hooker Emerald is on display at the Smithsonian Museum (View the Hooker Emerald here).
-The emerald is 75.47 carats set in a brooch and surrounded by 20 diamonds and “was reputedly .
+It is 75.47 carats, set in a brooch, and surrounded by 20 diamonds.
 Moving from clarity to size brings us to the Guinness Emerald Crystal.
 It is one of the largest gemstone quality emeralds found.
 It is 1,759 carats and remains uncut to date.